yasharmansouri/SQL-for-Data-Science/Advanced SQL for Query Tuning and Performance Optimization.md

 - Subqueries vs Joins
   - Conventional wisdom says that joins are always faster than subqueries, however, query plan builders have become more effective at optimizing subqueries.
-  - It's better to optimize for clarirty i.e. making the intention of the query clear, unless there's a significant loss in performace
+  - It's better to optimize for clarity i.e. making the intention of the query clear, unless there's a significant loss in performance

 ## 4. Partitioning